-* Light fireworks one at a time at arm’s length, at the end of the fuse, using a safety firework lighter or fuse wick.
+* Light fireworks one at a time, at the end of the fuse, and at arm’s length.

-* Light sparklers one at a time and wear gloves, even when lighting them.
+* Light sparklers one at a time and wear suitable gloves, even when lighting them.

 * Never give sparklers to a child under the age of 5.